Finley's Story

 ‘I was post-C-section and learning about a new baby, on top of trying to understand Finley’s situation and his medical issues.
 It was all very overwhelming.’

 Although Finley is back at home now and doing very well, Gemma says coping with having a seriously ill child can be ‘a lot to take on’.
-She describes their lives before Finley as ‘unrecognisable’, and that looking back it feels like ‘a different person.’
+She describes their lives before Finley as ‘unrecognisable’, and that looking back she feels like ‘a different person.’

-Finley was born around the end of the COVID pandemic, so the family were affected by rules around isolation and the risk of passing on potentially fatal infections to their son.
-If either Gemma or Keith caught COVID, they would not be able to visit Finley in the hospital.
+Finley was born around the end of the Covid pandemic, so the family were affected by rules around isolation and the risk of passing on potentially fatal infections to their son.
+If either Gemma or Keith caught Covid, they would not be able to visit Finley in the hospital.
 Not willing to risk this, Gemma and Keith limited their contact with family and friends.

 ‘We were forced to limit contact until we knew how robust he would be.
 We definitely felt isolated.
 We saw no one for three months.
 People tried their best to be understanding but there’s only so much they can do – you can’t share the whole load with people in that way.’